 Frequently Asked Questions

-- Can I make this recipe in a slow cooker?
-Yes, this recipe is great for a slow cooker.
-Brown the mince and vegetables on the stovetop first.
-Then, transfer everything except the dumplings to the slow cooker and cook on low for 6-8 hours.
-Add the dumplings for the last 30-45 minutes of cooking.
+Can you make mince and dumplings in a slow cooker?
+Yes.
+Brown the mince and vegetables on the hob first, then transfer everything to the slow cooker and cook on low for 6–8 hours.
+Add the dumplings for the last 30–45 minutes of cooking on high.

 Description